fametrano/fametrano.github.io/_pages/bbt202003-math.md

-Starting from a computationally focused approach to elliptic curves over finite fields and presenting the discrete logarithm problem as cornerstone of public-key cryptography, bitcoin is introduced as ingenious breakthrough innovation.
+Starting from a computationally focused approach to elliptic curves over finite fields and presenting the discrete logarithm problem as the cornerstone of public-key cryptography, bitcoin is introduced as ingenious breakthrough innovation.

 Its game theory, computer science (distributed systems, distributed